Fawzy-AI-Explorer/NLP-Tea/03-Deep Learning NLP (Models)/3.1-RNNs/Theory.md

-# RNNs
+# RNNs (Recurrent Neural Networks)

 ## Sequential Data
-- Sequential data : refers to any data where the order of elements matters.
+- Sequential data is any data where the order of elements matters.
-  - Text, Videoes
+  - Examples: Text, Videos, Speech
-- Sequence Models : Models designed for sequential data
+- Sequence Models are designed for sequential data
-  - RNNs, LSTMs, GRUs, Transformers
+  - Examples: RNNs, LSTMs, GRUs, Transformers

 ## Temporal vs. Spatial Data
-- Temporal Data: Involves sequences that vary over time. (زمان)
+- Temporal Data: sequences that changr over time (related to **time**)
-  - Time Series : Stock prices: time.
-Weather data: during the day.
+  - Time Series : Stock prices, Weather data
-  - Speech signals: Audio waveforms over time.
+  - Speech signals: (audio changes over time)
-  - Video: sequence of frames over time.
+  - Video: sequence of frames over time
-  - Text: Words or characters appear in a specific order.
+  - Text:  (sequence of words or characters)
-- Spatial Data: Refers to data associated with spatial locations.(مواقع مكانية)
+- Spatial Data: Refers to data associated with spatial locations.(structure in space(2-D grid))
   - Images: Pixels arranged in a grid.
   - Video: Each video frame is essentially an image (Pixels)
   - maps: Geographic data for specific areas.

 ## What is RNNs ?
-Recurrent Neural Networks (RNNs) are a class of neural networks designed for processing sequential data.
-They capture temporal dependencies and maintain a "memory" of previous inputs.
+- RNNs are neural networks specially designed for sequential data.
+- They remember past information using a "history vector".
+- Great for tasks where order and context matter (e.g. language, time series)

 ## Why RNN Not FC?
+- FC networks:
+  - Expect fixed-size input and output

-- Fixed-size input/output: Can’t process variable-length sequences.
+    - Can’t handle variable-length sequences well
+  - Don’t remember previous inputs
-- No memory of past: Doesn’t retain info from earlier words/time steps.
+    - Doesn’t retain info from earlier words/time steps.
+  - Ignore the order of inputs
-- Order doesn’t matter: No temporal structure.
+    - No temporal structure.
   - Traditional neural networks process input data without considering sequence or time-based dependencies.

+- RNNs
-- Sequential Data Handling: (where the order of inputs matters)
+  - Sequential Data Handling (where the order of inputs matters)
   - RNNs retain information from previous steps, making them suitable for tasks that require understanding context or history
   - Efficiency with Variable-Length Inputs: RNNs can handle variable-length sequences naturally.
 FCNs require fixed-length inputs
+    - Translation
-- This is Good. _ I can't say This is Good.
+  - "This is good" vs. "I can't say this is good."
-الاتنين Good لكن ال Context مختلف تمامًا FC هتفشل طبعا هي بالنسبة ليها كلمة Good واحده ف الاتنين إنما RNN هتفهم ال Context عندك حجم ال Input, output مش ثابت دايما بيتغير مثلا في الترجمه ال FC مش هتنفع انما ال RNN شغال.
+    - FC treats "good" the same in both sentences.
+    - RNN understands the context around "good".

+### How FC and RNN Process Video or Text:

 - FC
   - dataset (Videos)
-    - Each video => 100 Frames, Each Frame (image) $256 * 256$
+    - For video with 100 frames, each 256x256:
-    - For Each Video : 3D Tensor $(100 * 256 * 256 )$
+      - Whole video = 3D tensor (100 x 256 x 256) fed at once
   - dataset (sentences)
-    - each sentence 30 Words ===> concatenate as a single string.
+    - For text:
+      - Join all words into one long vector and feed at once
-FC diesn't take relation Between Pixels or Words , Video or Sentence Feed to the Network هو مش هياخد علاقة الكلمات ببعض ولا الفريمات ببعض. الفيديو او الجملة هتدخل للنتورك مرة واحدة وخلاص .
+  - FC doesn’t see relationships between frames or words FC diesn't take relation Between Pixels or Words , Video or Sentence Feed to the Network
 - RNNs
-  - dataset (Videos)
-    - Each video => 100 Frames, Each Frame (image) $256 * 256$
-    - Take Frame By Frame (Sequential)
+  - Processes data step-by-step (Sequential):
+    - For video: frame-by-frame
+    - For text: word-by-word
-    - At each time Step (t) Take 2 vecctor as an input
+  - At each step (t) Take 2 vecctor as an input:
-       - Current Vector (t) (Represent :Cur Frame (t) ), History Vector (Represent :Frame 0 to Frame t-1) هنا بقا هياخد Frame By Frame مش كلهم مرا واحده. لا ده بيشتغل Sequential كل مرة هياخد الفريم بتاعها + فريم بيعبر عن اللي فات كله History يعني فكر ف الهستوري كانه فكتور واحد شايل معلومات ملخصة عن كل اللي فات
+     1. Takes current input vector : Represent Cur Frame (t)
+     2. history vector (summary of all previous inputs) : Represent Frame 0 to Frame t-1)
+  - Updates the history after each step

 ### How RNNs Handle Different Sizes Input.
 Sentences With n Words , Each Word Represented as vector ( len = 90 )
 - Input Layer >> Number of Neurons : 90 Nodes